 (l) the partition, sale, disposal, or division of any mining property, or the proceeds thereof, held by 2 or more persons having conflicting interests therein,

-and generally all rights claimed in, under or in relation to any mining tenement or purported mining tenement, or relating to any matter in respect of which jurisdiction is under any provision of this Act conferred upon either the warden’s court or the warden.
+and generally all rights claimed in, under or in relation to any mining tenement or purported mining tenement, or relating to any matter in respect of which jurisdiction is under any provision of this Act conferred upon the warden’s court.

-(2) Every warden’s court has jurisdiction throughout the State but all proceedings under this Act in respect of, or in relation to, any mining tenement shall be brought in the warden’s court for the mineral field or the district thereof assigned to the court and in which the mining tenement is.
+(2) Every warden’s court has jurisdiction throughout the State but any action, suit or other proceeding within the jurisdiction of a warden’s court in respect of, or in relation to, any mining tenement shall be brought in the warden’s court for the mineral field or the district thereof assigned to the court and in which the mining tenement is.

-(3) Where a warden is satisfied that any action, suit or other proceeding pending in his court has been erroneously brought before his court, or could more conveniently be dealt with in another warden’s court, he may, notwithstanding subsection (2), order the mining registrar of his court —
+(3) Where a warden’s court is satisfied that any action, suit or other proceeding pending in the court has been erroneously brought before the court, or could more conveniently be dealt with in another warden’s court, the court may, notwithstanding subsection (2), order the mining registrar of the court —

 (a) to transmit a copy of the record of the proceedings to the mining registrar of such other court; and